dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 - `FontAutoScalingEnabled`, of type `bool`, which defines whether an app's UI reflects text scaling preferences set in the operating system.
 The default value of this property is `true`.
 - `FontFamily`, of type `string`, which defines the font family.
 - `FontSize`, of type `double`, which defines the font size.
-- `TextColor`, of type `Color`, which defines the color of any displayed text.
+- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, which defines the color of any displayed text.
 - `TextTransform`, of type `TextTransform`, which defines the casing of any displayed text.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.